m3g/topolink/julia/README.md

 <p align="center">
 <img src="https://github.com/mcubeg/topolink/blob/master/julia/examples/davis_nxl.png?raw=true">
 </p>

+## Evaluating the number of models necessary to satisfy the crosslinks

 We also provide the function necessary to compute the number of models, as classified by any of the model features, necessary to cumulatively